wp-plugins/srizon-responsive-youtube-album/readme.txt

 * http://wp.srizon.com/srizon-responsive-youtube-album-demo/

 = Free Version's Limitation =
-* syncs 25 videos per channel
+* limited to 25 videos per channel/user
-* playlist is not supported (only channel uploads, subscribed videos and favorites)
+* playlist is not supported (only channel/user uploads supported)
 * 2 layouts available

 = Pro Version =
-* you can sync as many videos as you want (assuming that your connection and server's memory can handle the data)
+* You can sync as many videos as you want (assuming that your connection and server's memory can handle the data)
-* playlist is also supported besides channel uploads and favorites
+* Playlists are also supported besides channel uploads.
+You can show any public playlist
 * 3 layouts available (one additional responsive slider besides 2 free layouts) and more will be added soon